DMalko/PeptoVar/README.md

 # PeptoVar

+PeptoVar - Peptides of Variations

 ## Overview

-PeptoVar - Peptides of Variations: program for personalization of protein coding genes and peptidomes generation.
+PeptoVar is a program for personalization of protein coding genes and peptidomes generation.

  - Easy to use. (see *Usage* section)